At Sojitz, we are focusing our efforts on maximizing the potential

 Addition of Special Leave (Family Support Leave)

-For employees who have already used 12 or more days of leave, a new system granting five days of leave for the purposes of family support (such as for accompanying a spouse during labor, attending school functions, or caring for parents) has been introduced to make it easier for employees to use annual leave for household circumstances.
+For employees who have already used 12 or more days of leave, we offer five days of leave for the purposes of family support (such as for accompanying a spouse during labor, attending school functions, or caring for parents) to make it easier for employees to use annual leave for household circumstances.

 Allowing Employees to Choose When and Where They Work